There are no affiliate links in this post. Any links to specific companies or products are simply for the reader’s benefit. I receive no compensation.

 So what should you use in the bath instead?
 Something you probably already keep in your shower- soap!
 Soaps and detergents are attracted to both water and oil because one end of their molecule is hydrophilic (water-loving) and the other end is hydrophobic (water-repelling, which allows it to stick to oil), and this allows the two to marry into one another.
 Perfect for a bath!
 Any sort of unscented liquid soap is great, I often use body wash but shampoo or castile soap would work just as well.
 5 drops per 1 tablespoon of soap is a good starting point, from there you can add your salts or baking soda to your bath water.

-An important rule to remember is that when you’re blending, you should always mix your essential oils in your emulsifier first before adding anything that oils wouldn’t ordinarily mix with.
-The order in which you mix things is very important, otherwise the oils might separate out even if you’ve used an emulsifier.
+An important rule to remember is that when you’re blending, you should always mix your essential oils in your dilutant first before adding anything that oils wouldn’t ordinarily mix with.
+The order in which you mix things is very important, otherwise the oils might separate out even if you’ve used a dilutant.

 One product I was not able to get my hands on for this little experiment was aloe vera.
 Fresh aloe vera is water based and therefore will not mix with essential oils.
 If you want to use aloe vera, you would need to also use an emulsifier, or buy a pre-made aloe vera jelly that has emulsifiers and preferably a preservative (to prevent mold growth).
 I love this ready-to-use jelly from Plant Therapy!
 I keep it in the fridge for the perfect after sun care.
-I also use it on cooking burns, bug bites, and I also use it to make a homemade hand sanitizer.
+I also use it on cooking burns, and bug bites.
 It is a staple in my stash of carriers!

 I hope this post has been educational.
 If you learned something new or you know someone who could benefit from this information then please share!
 Responsible essential oil usage starts with us.
 By practicing safe usage we protect our bodies and respect what the Earth has given us to use.
 Safe usage is sustainable usage.
 As always, if you have any questions feel free to leave them in the comments!